Meeting

 A Globe

 Chalmers has two scholarships where you can get support for a longer field studies abroad.
-Welcome to attend a lunch meeting and learn more about The Global Mentorship Program and Minor Field Studies.
+Welcome to attend a information meeting and learn more about The Global Mentorship Program and Minor Field Studies.
 At the seminar you will get more information about the scholarships, practicalities around travelling and more.

 Overview